Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you're a newcomer to programming in general, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

-As of October 21, 2017,
+As of Novemeber 13, 2017,
-Kaeon FUSION is in beta.
+Kaeon FUSION's implementation is stable.
+However,
+the Kaeon Origin IDE,
+several directives,
+as well as the web and machine interfaces are still in beta.

 As of November 5, 2017,
 the Kaeon Origin IDE automatically notifies the user when updates are available and offers them the option to have the updates installed automatically.